ALARA Stay-Time Review Guide Skip to main content

 • Shallow dose equivalent (skin or extremity): 50 rem (500 mSv) per year.

-• Embryo/fetus of declared pregnant worker: 0.5 rem (5 mSv) over the entire pregnancy, with an effort to keep the dose relatively uniform over time.
+• Embryo/fetus of declared pregnant worker: 0.5 rem (5 mSv) over the entire pregnancy, with an effort to keep dose relatively uniform over time.

 ALARA Planning for Routine and Non-Routine Work